Sendai Umino-Mori Aquarium: Captive blue sharks

 The aquarium has a focus on rearing and exhibiting blue sharks as representative fish from Sanriku.
-Bred in a cylindrical tank separate from the main, large tank, most of the young sharks did not last long initially.
+Bred in a cylindrical tank separate from the large main tank, most of the young sharks did not last long initially.

 In 2016, three blue sharks were captured and brought to the aquarium.
-In 2017 one of these, a male, broke the previous record of captivity of 244 days.
+In 2017, one of these sharks, a male, broke the previous record of captivity of 244 days.
 The previous record was set at Tokyo Sea Life Park.

-A blue shark was later captured in 2018 and survived in captivity for 873 days until it died in December 2020, significantly increasing the record.
+A new blue shark was later captured in 2018 and survived in captivity for 873 days until it died in December 2020, significantly increasing the record.
 The shark was captured in Shizugawa Bay on July 27, 2018, and taken to the aquarium.
-The total length at the time of delivery was 51 cm, the estimated weight was 345g, and it was estimated to be a year old.
+At the time of delivery, the shark was 51 cm, weighed approximately 345g, and was estimated to be a year old.
 The cause of death was attributed to disordered swimming due to dehydration.
-At the time of death, the total length was 114 cm and the weight was 4kg.
-This growth rate was said to be the same as that of wild blue sharks.
+At the time of its death, the shark was 114 cm and weighed 4kg.
+This growth rate was said to be the same as that of blue sharks in the wild.